Disquisition Templates and Forms

 3. Insert this page as the second page of your disquisition, directly after the Title page.
 This page should not have a page number.

-You may wish to delay the release of your disquisition if your work is:
+You may wish to delay the release of your disquisition if your work:

-• Under a patent application review or requires protection of proprietary material
+• is under a patent application review or requires protection of proprietary material,

-• Sensitive information provided by a data source
+• contains sensitive information provided by a data source, or

 NDSU allows for a delayed release period of six months, one year, or two years.
 This period will begin on the final day of the semester in which you graduate, and will extend for the period requested.
-During this time, the disquisition will not be available to the public (including employers and other researchers) for the time requested.
-Additionally, if you have ordered printed copies through ProQuest, they will not be delivered until the end of the requested time period.
+During this time, your disquisition will not be available to the public, including employers and other researchers, for the time requested.
+Additionally, if you have ordered printed copies through ProQuest, they will not be delivered until the embargo expires.

 To request a delayed release of your disquisition: